 Scientists have found few risk factors that may affect someone’s chance of getting multiple myeloma.

-The risk of multiple myeloma goes up with age.
+The risk of multiple myeloma goes up as people age.
 Less than 1% of cases are diagnosed in people younger than 35.
 Most people diagnosed with this cancer are at least 65 years old.

 Men are slightly more likely to develop multiple myeloma than women.

-Multiple myeloma is more than twice as common among black Americans as white Americans.
+Multiple myeloma is more than twice as common in African Americans than in white Americans.
 The reason is not known.